Classic Scottish Shortbread for your Christmas Cookie Tray

 How to Make Classic Scottish Shortbread

 There are several ways to make this Scottish Shortbread recipe.
-The dough fits easily into a 13″ x 9″ baking pan which I score before baking.
+The dough fits easily into a 13" x 9" baking pan, which I score before baking.
+It's also perfect for using shortbread molds, which I often make in a snowflake mold.

 Step 1: Make the Dough

-Preheat the oven to 275°F and spray your baking pan with nonstick cooking spray or line with parchment paper, which is my preferred method.
+Preheat the oven to 275°F and spray your baking pan with nonstick cooking spray or line it with parchment paper, which is my preferred method.

 Step 2: Shape the Dough